BohemiaInteractive/bi-db-migrations/README.md

   ...
 ```

-`migrations/src` folder contains directories (database tables) each with a file
+`migrations/src` folder contains directories (database tables) maintained by the user each with a file
 named `schema.sql` which initiallly contains `SQL` command creating the table
 and later grows with changes being made to the schema (new commands ALTERING the table are added to the `schema.sql` as new lines).